top of page

 Portorož → Piran → Strunjan (short stop/anchorage) → Izola → Koper → Relaxed day at sea/return to your favorite town → Portorož

-Sailboat on a lake Slovenia.
-Photo by Philipp Schwarz
+Sailboat on a lake Slovenia

 The Gulf of Trieste & Italian coast